nicholasjackson/open-skills/framework/badges/3-Skills-Generic.md

 ## Business Acumen
 Keenness and quickness in understanding and dealing with a business situation in a manner that is likely to lead to a good outcome.
 ### Bronze
-Understand how your actions and decisions impact key company measures and the objectives of your company’s leadership, decisive in executing these actions.
+Understand how your actions and decisions impact key company measures and the objectives of your company’s leadership, decisive in executing these actions, awareness of current business activity, strategy and short term goals.
 ### Silver
-Effectively communicate your ideas to other employees, managers, executives, and the public, are mindful of the implications of a choice for all the affected parties.
+Effectively communicate your ideas to other employees, managers, executives, and the external stakeholders, are mindful of the implications of a choice for all the affected parties.
 ### Gold
 Understand important company communications and data, including financial statements, Can make sense out of complexity and an uncertain future.
 ### Platinum